onenoc/memo/README.md

 This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.

-To use, first import the package to the files with relevant functions using the following format: import sys sys.path.append('file_path')
+To use, first import the package to the files with relevant functions using the following format:<br>
+import sys<br>
+sys.path.append('file_path')